 CopyFile(szProfileFolderPath, TEMP_CHROME_DB, FALSE);

-Some notes about SQLite3
+Some Notes about SQLite3

 During the day to day development work at Secured Globe, Inc. we use SQLite3 a lot.
-Most of forensics information out there is associated one way or another with SQLite3.
+Most of the forensics information out there is associated one way or another with SQLite3.
 Sqlite3 can be used at the source code level (adding sqlite3.c and sqlite3.h to your program, or as a static / dynamic library).

 We use it with two additional enhancements:

 - CppSqlite3 - a wrapper which can ensure better handling with UNICODE test (without it, sqlite3 can hardly deal with international characters within its databases).
 The first versions were published here at Code Project.

 - SEE - a paid library ($2,000 per license) sold by Sqlite3 which allows an application to read and write encrypted database files.
 Four different encryption algorithms are supported:

 - AES-128 in OFB mode

 The following article is very handy when it comes to helping people using Sqlite3 in their programs, and especially Windows programs.